 HMO plans can be beneficial for individuals or families who do not or are not likely to need specialized care.
-If you don’t mind pre-selecting your doctor and you don’t foresee needing care aside from preventive treatment (annual check-ups) then an HMO health plan may be a good fit for you.
+If you don’t mind pre-selecting your doctor and you don’t foresee needing care aside from preventive treatment (annual check-ups) than an HMO health plan may be a good fit for you.

 PPO Health Insurance Plans

 PPO health plans provide a bit more flexibility in doctor and treatment options compared to a HMO plan.
-PPO plans also have their own network of doctors, facilities, hospitals, and pharmacies that provide services at a discounted price for policyholders, just like an HMO does.
+PPO plans also have their own network of doctors, facilities, hospitals, and pharmacies that provide services at a discounted price for policyholders just like an HMO does.
 The difference is that the network for a PPO health plan usually has more doctors or hospitals that take part in the network.
 In addition, PPO plans have the following features:

 - You can go to any primary care physician (within the network) that you want, without pre-selecting them.

-- If you go to an out-of-network doctor or treatment center, some of the costs may be covered by your insurance plan, just not as much as if you went in network.
+- If you go to an out of network doctor or treatment center, some of the costs may be covered by your insurance plan, just not as much as if you went in network.
 Some exclusions or specifications may be listed.

 - Under a PPO health plan, seeing a specialist does not require the need for a referral from a primary care physician.